-For several months now, the Cuban Government has been offering a new electronic visa which can be applied for online.
+For several months now, the Cuban Government has been offering a new electronic visa, which can be applied for online.
 This e-visa will eventually replace the paper tourist card.
 As of 1 July 2025, the paper tourist card will no longer be accepted and all travellers will have to apply for an e-visa Cuba.

 Introduction of the e-visa

 To make border control procedures more simple and efficient, and to reduce paperwork, Cuban authorities have recently introduced the electronic visa.
-A new website was launched in August 2024 with this purpose.
+A new website was launched in August 2024 for this purpose.
 Since then, tourists can apply online for their visa in a few simple steps.

 Transition phase with two visa types